IntersectMBO/plutus/plutus-benchmark/nofib/README.md

 order to get useful statistics, so this information may be useful for deciding which benchmarks to run if, for example, two different versions of the CEK machine were being compared.
-Note also that the total execution time (in seconds), and hence the number of samples, can be altered with Cirterions `-L` option.
+Note also that the total execution time (in seconds), and hence the number of samples, can be altered with Cirterion's `-L` option.